pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 Today we'll walk through how to clean and preprocess a dataset to ensure it is ready for analysis.
 This is the second part of a series that walks through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, machine learning, and creating visualizations.

+<div id="toc"></div>

+# Getting Started
+First, let's take a look at an overview of this data science project.
+If you're already familiar with it, feel free to skip to the [next section](#data-cleaning).

+## Project Overview
 As a reminder, the dataset we'll be using in this project contains individual basketball player statistics (such as total points scored and blocks made) for the 2023-2024 NCAA women's basketball season.
 Here's a brief description of each major step that we'll go through for this project:

 ![the steps for this data science project](/assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa_wbb_project_steps.png "the steps for this data science project")